What is Azure Key Vault?

 Once you have created a couple of Key Vaults, you will want to monitor how and when your keys and secrets are being accessed.
-You can do this by enabling logging for Key Vault.
+You can monitor activity by enabling logging for your vaults.
 You can configure Azure Key Vault to:

 - Archive to a storage account.

 You have control over your logs and you may secure them by restricting access and you may also delete logs that you no longer need.

 When storing valuable data, you must take several steps.
 Security information must be secured, it must follow a life cycle, it must be highly available.
 Azure Key Vault simplifies the process of meeting these requirements by: